 The axial and circumferential (radial) deformation of the rock specimen was measured.
-The rock deformation measurement systems are based on miniature LVDTs, which has a measurement range of \pm 2.5 mm.
-The LVDTs were calibrated by means of a micrometer and they displayed an accuracy of \pm 2.5% within a \pm 2 mm range that was used in the tests.
-The axial deformation measurement system comprises two aluminium rings that are attached on the specimen placed approximately at $\frac{1}{4}$ and $\frac{3}{4}$ of the specimen height, cf Figures 3-2 and 4-1.
-Two LVDTs mounted on the rings are used to measure the distance change between the rings on opposite side of the specimen.
-The rings have three adjustable spring-loaded screws each with a rounded tip pointing towards the specimen with 120 degrees division.
+The rock deformation measurement systems are based on miniature LVDTs with a measurement range of ± 2.5 mm.
+The LVDTs were calibrated by means of a micrometer and they displayed an accuracy of $\pm 2.5\%$ within a ± 2 mm range that was used in the tests.
+The axial deformation measurement system comprises two aluminium rings attached on the specimen, placed approximately at $\frac{1}{4}$ and $\frac{3}{4}$ of the specimen height, cf Figures 3-2 and 4-1.
+Two LVDTs mounted on the rings are used to measure the distance change between the rings on opposite sides of the specimen.
+The rings are supplied with three adjustable spring-loaded screws, each with a rounded tip pointing towards the specimen with 120° division.
 The rings are mounted directly on the rubber membrane.
 The pre-load of the screws fixates the rings.
-The position of the frame piston was also stored during the test in order to give a possibility for comparison with the measurements made with the measurement system that was based on the rings displacement.
+The position of the frame piston was also stored during the test in order to permit a possibility for comparison with the measurements made with the measurement system that was based on the displacement of the rings.